schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 ```

 ## Summary

-As we’ve seen over these examples, interceptors provide a straightforward mechanism to interact with HTTP requests and responses.
+As we’ve seen in these examples, interceptors provide a straightforward mechanism to interact with HTTP requests and responses.
 This makes it easy to add layers of control and provide more functionality throughout your application.

 ## Helpful links

 Angular docs - https://angular.io/guide/http#intercepting-requests-and-responses